-- submission of RN license verification confirming an active, unencumbered license as a registered nurse (RN) in Ohio from the Ohio Board of Nursing; - submission of official transcripts of all previous college or university coursework completed to date, showing successful completion of a nationally accredited associate degree or diploma nursing program; - Note: applicants with an associate degree or diploma from a college with accreditation recognized by the U.S. Department of Education, but with a nonaccredited nursing program, will be considered for admission on a case-by-case basis. - an overall GPA of 2.50 or higher (on a 4.00 scale) for all previous college or university coursework completed to date (applicants with a cumulative GPA less than 2.50 may apply for probationary admittance);
+- submission of RN license verification confirming an active, unencumbered license as a registered nurse (RN) in Ohio from the Ohio Board of Nursing; - submission of official transcripts of all previous college or university coursework completed to date, showing successful completion of a nationally accredited associate degree or diploma nursing program; - Note: applicants with an associate degree or diploma from a college with accreditation recognized by the U.S. Department of Education, but with a non-accredited nursing program, will be considered for admission on a case-by-case basis. - an overall GPA of 2.50 or higher (on a 4.00 scale) for all previous college or university coursework completed to date (applicants with a cumulative GPA less than 2.50 may apply for probationary admittance); - American Heart Association Health Care Provider CPR certification:

-- American Heart Association Health Care Provider CPR certification: - · submission of a complete immunization record; - completion of an online application and Registration Agreement Form.
+- · submission of a complete immunization record; - completion of an online application and Registration Agreement Form.

-Applicants from countries and US territories in which English is not the primary language must also provide recent evidence of proficiency in English by scoring 80 or above on the Internet-based TOEFL with subscores in writing, reading, speaking and listening of at least 20; or scoring 550 or above on the written TOEFL (Test of English as a Foreign Language) with subscores in writing and reading of at least 50.
+Applicants from foreign countries and U.S. territories must also provide recent evidence of proficiency in English by: 1) scoring 80 or above on the Internet-based TOEFL with subscores in writing, reading, speaking and listening of at least 20; 2) scoring 550 or above on the written TOEFL (Test of English as a Foreign Language) with subscores in writing and reading of at least 50; or 3) scoring 6.0 or above on the IELTS (International English Language Testing System).
 All tests of English proficiency must have been taken in the last two years to be considered for acceptance.